taikedz-mt/babelfish/Engines.md

 # Translation Engines

-Some translation engines are provided for free and therefore require you to comply to certain rules.

-There is a `compliance.lua` file included to handle this.

 ## Build your own engine

 You can use the `example_engine.lua` file to base a new engine off of.
 It contains the basic API elements needed for a full engine.